wynand1004/SimpleJavaGameLibrary/README.md

-# SJGL
+# Simple Java Game Library
 Simple Java Game Library

-This is a simple Java Game Library suitable for beginning Java students.
-It has no dependencies and all necessary files are in the same folder.
+This is a simple 2D Java Game Library suitable for beginning Java students.
+It has no dependencies and all necessary files are in one folder.
 As it relies on the standard Java library, it is lightweight and portable.
 You can use a simple text editor such as Geany without having to worry about folder structure.

 ## Getting Started

+### Testing the Game Library
+Compile the Java files and execute DemoGame.java.

+### Making Your Own Game
 Download the Directory to your computer.
-Create a your game file in the same folder.

-Compile the Java files and execute DemoGame.java.
+There is a file called Template.java.
+Open this and save it as your game name (don't forget to update the class name as well.)

+## Classes

-## Game Class
+### Game Class

-### Create a game object
+#### Create a game object

 Default title and canvas size.
 ``SJGL game = new SJGL();```